Create a Telephone Area Code Map

-Using Area Code Mapping to Visualize Your Data
+Using US Area Code Maps to Visualize Your Data

 Because US area codes are based on call volume, area code mapping can give you a lot of information about your data in a particular region.
-Area codes often cover a larger geographic space than do zip codes, so you can see populations from a bigger-picture standpoint.
-They can cover whole cities, sections of cities or entire states, and increasingly people are identifying more and more with their area codes, using them as an indicator of local pride, especially in urban areas.
+Area codes often cover a larger geographic space than zip codes, so you can see populations from a bigger-picture standpoint.
+They can cover whole cities, sections of cities or entire states.
+Increasingly, people are identifying more with their area codes and using them as an indicator of local pride, especially in urban areas.

 - Create a Mapline account and login.